 The Ministry of a Christian Stepmom

 Mothers are important; we mold the hearts and minds of the next generation.
-The importance is not only true of birth and adoptive moms but also stepmoms.
+This is true of not only birth and adoptive moms but also Stepmoms and all “Bonus Moms”.

 My parents divorced when I was young, and my dad remarried.
-Daddy had full custody of me, so I lived with him and my stepmom full time.
+My Dad had full custody of me, so I lived with him and my stepmom full-time.
 These short years became one of the most difficult seasons of my life.
-My parent’s recent divorce left me feeling wounded and broken.
+My parent’s recent divorce had left me feeling wounded and broken.
 Furthermore, my stepmom didn’t want me, so I never felt loved and accepted living in her home.
 They divorced a short time later, and I felt relieved.

 My dad later married a kind woman named Jean.
 My children know Jean as Nanny, and she loved them like her own grandchildren.
 Jean was just what I needed as an adult stepchild.
 She loved my dad well and took care of him until the end of his life.
 I will always be thankful for my sweet stepmom, Jean.

 As a stepmom, you have the God-given potential to make an enormous difference in the lives of your stepchildren.
-I fervently believe this is a ministry given to you by God to show His love to your potentially wounded stepchildren and teens.
+I fervently believe this is a ministry given to you by God to show His love to your potentially wounded stepchildren.

 While praying over this study, I thought about the things I needed from my stepmom when I was living with her.
 I felt the Lord impressing on me to discuss five practical ways you can love your stepchildren during this season with your blended family in your home: